FRBNY-DSGE/DSGE.jl/docs/src/julia_forecasting.md

 Julia code is faster and better designed than the original MATLAB implementation.

-Like many academic institutions, the FRBNY Research Group maintains a Linux-based cluster for use by the economists and RAs.
+Like many academic institutions, the New York Fed's Research Group maintains a Linux-based cluster for use by the economists and RAs.
 This setup allows us to distribute computing jobs across multiple processes on multiple compute nodes, so that non-serially dependent jobs can be executed at the same time.
 However,